Transferring to Northwestern

 Applicants who previously applied to Northwestern and received an admission decision must wait one academic year before being reconsidered.

-Northwestern does not consider deferral requests from admitted transfer students.
+Northwestern does not consider deferral requests from admitted transfer students; students should apply for the term in which they intend to enroll.

-Northwestern uses a course definition in which each course equals one unit of credit.
-The full-time course load consists of four units per quarter or 12 units per academic year.
-Between 45 and 48 units are required for graduation, depending on the Northwestern undergraduate school.
+A full-time course load consists of a minimum of three units per quarter, although many students enroll in four units per quarter.
+Between 42 and 50 units are required for graduation, depending on the Northwestern undergraduate school.

 University housing is available for transfer students.
 Rooms in residence halls are provided based on availability.
 If admitted without housing, you must pay your nonrefundable tuition deposit before the Undergraduate Housing Office can place your name on Northwestern's housing waiting list or before our off-campus housing office can act as a resource for additional housing options.

-International transfer applicants should follow directions specifically for international students.
+International transfer applicants should follow directions for applying as a transfer student, noting specific additional requirements for international students.